eramons/techblog/content/post/nextcloud.md

 One or more trusted domains can be set through environment variable too:

  * NEXTCLOUD_TRUSTED_DOMAINS: optional space-separated list of IPs or domains.
-The IP of the loadbalancer must be configured here.
+The IP of the loadbalancer or the domain _mydomain.com_ must be configured here.

-_NOTE: actually, I did not get this last environment variable to work, for some reason.
-I ended up editing the config/config.php file inside the container and adding the load balancer IP to the trusted domains manually._
+In order for nextcloud to see and use the redis service, we need to include an additional environment variable:
+ * REDIS_HOST: name of the redis service which in this case is _redis_.

 Create manifest file for the nextcloud service: